 You’re wondering what the therapy process looks like

 Here are a few questions that I am often asked.
-I hope that these answers help you find your way if you’re feeling a little lost.
-If you’re looking for more practical informatino, such as hours and fees, check out the Office Info page, instead.
+I hope that these answers help you find your way if you’re feeling a little lost or clear things up before we jump on a call.

 Who Do I see?

-I see adults (over 18) as individuals, couples, within their family system, or in group.
+I see adults (over 18) as individuals, couples, or within their family system.

 I am not seeing children or teens, at this time.